arashsamandar/Programmer-Notes/JavaScript/React/Fast_Notes_Creating_first_component.md

     this.setState({count:this.state.count + 1});
 }
 // and in the render method when we call this function
-// you should remember that we call an instance of the function , like : this.handleIncrement
+// you should remember that we use this function like bellow,because it dosn't have return
 <button onClick={this.handleIncrement}>Example</button>
 // so we write it like bellow ( when we want to pass an Argument )
 <button onClick={() => this.handleIncrement(product)}